 - Must not fly closer than 4km from any aerodrome (unless certain conditions are met such as permission from the aerodrome operator);

-- Must hold a pilot’s licence or a wings badge issued by Model Flying New Zealand if operating within 4km of an airport;
+- Must hold a pilot’s licence or a wings badge issued by Model Flying New Zealand if operating within 4km of an aerodrome;

 - Must not fly at night;

-- Must not flying higher than 120 metres (400 feet) above ground level;
+- Must not fly higher than 120 metres (400 feet) above ground level;

 - Must remain in sight of the RPAS at all times;